joelgrus/drunken-avenger/content/pages/speaking.md

 Technical
 ---------

+### Modern NLP for Pre-Modern Practioners

+This was the opening keynote for QCon.ai 2019.
+It's a whirlwind tour of all the new hotness in NLP. [<a href = "https://docs.google.com/presentation/d/1iX0fODe0YzPg4Ak-pNqO1KiyF3INgv-Zne27XFSlu1s/edit">slides</a>]

+### If Not Notebooks, Then What?

+Invited talk at the AAAI 2019 "Workshop on Reproducible AI". [<a href = "https://docs.google.com/presentation/d/1ivK8AKgz8Hx-ZYzPC9gJyQK6tzuhR3UuhCEajFGJDlA/edit">slides</a>]

+### Writing Code for NLP Research

+A tutorial at EMNLP 2019 that I gave along with two of my teammates.
+Due to a baggage-handlers strike at Brussels Airport (really!) it wasn't recorded. [<a href = "https://docs.google.com/presentation/d/17NoJY2SnC2UMbVegaRCWA7Oca7UCZ3vHnMqBV4SUayc/edit">slides</a>]

 ### Fizz Buzz in Tensorflow

 I've given this talk several times: at WrangleConf 2016, at PyData Chicago 2016, and at ODSC West 2016.
 The ODSC version was the best, but I don't think there's a video of it.
 Here are <a href = "https://docs.google.com/presentation/d/16aTSekqJdF-WjxymEnfiNvJI-StY0deCYBWiZxhPbyI/edit">the slides</a> though.

+### How Becoming Not a Data Scientist Made Me a Better Data Scientist

+Thoughts on why data scientists should care about software engineering best practices, from the 2018 Southern Data Science Conference. [<a href="https://docs.google.com/presentation/d/1jk-qrVKCb0-P9P4BVzH75gcVhp5Dy5n1CP_gKnHMNY0/edit">slides</a>]

+### I Don't Like Notebooks

+From JupyterCon 2018 (really!).
+This talk is possibly what I'm most famous for.
+If you like memes this is the talk for you. [<a href = "https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/edit#slide=id.g362da58057_0_1">slides</a>]

 ### Fun with Trump Tweets